Ghini/ghini.desktop/doc/ghini-family.rst

        flows, had different colours: some are deep green, some have a lighter tint.

+       This section contains technical information for database managers and software developers.

 Deeper green streams are constant flows of data, representing the core activity of a component, eg: the interaction between ghini.desktop and its database server, or your internet browser and ghini.web.